 Apps have been rattling around for a few years now, and they are starting to make a noise.

-With the onset of deep indexing in apps, it could be quite possible that by the end of 2016, search could take on an entirely new concept.
+With the onset of deep indexing in apps, it could be quite possible that eventually search could take on an entirely new concept.
 It certainly gives online marketers something to think about!

 Providing marketers are following search engine protocols for standard app indexing, apps launched by businesses will appear in search engines just like your website does.